-In 2012 Boeing introduced the newest satellite design in its product portfolio, the Boeing 702SP for "small platform."
+In 2012 Boeing introduced the newest satellite design in its product portfolio, the Boeing 702SP (Small Platform).
 The 702SP is an evolution of the Boeing 702 satellite, and continues Boeing’s five decades of designing and delivering satellite systems that fulfill customer requirements.
 The 702SP couples proven technology from Boeing’s previous designs with next-generation technology and processes, resulting in an affordable, lightweight alternative design to meet customer needs.
 The 702SP passed its critical design review in May 2013, moving the satellites into production.

 The 702SP operates in the low- to mid-power ranges of 3 to 8 kilowatts, and expands the capability of the 702 satellite family to power ranges from 3 to 18 kilowatts.
-The 702SP features all electric propulsion, which minimizes spacecraft launch mass and maximizes available payload.
-Able to accommodate up to five reflectors, the 702SP provides additional mission flexibility to its operators and broader services to its users.
+The 702SP features all-electric propulsion, which minimizes spacecraft launch mass and maximizes available payload.
+Able to accommodate up to five reflectors, the 702SP provides additional mission flexibility to its operators and broader services to users.
 It also features a next-generation avionics architecture, which simplifies operations and provides improved access to data for evaluation of the spacecraft’s health.

-The 702SP’s lightweight system design accommodates for launch on most commercial launch systems, including Falcon 9, Ariane 5, Sea Launch, Proton, Soyuz, Atlas 5 and Delta IV.
+The 702SP’s lightweight system design accommodates launch on most commercial launch systems, including Falcon 9, Ariane 5, Sea Launch, Proton, Soyuz, Atlas 5 and Delta IV.
 Because of its lower mass and weight, two 702SP satellites can be launched on a single launch vehicle, resulting in a cost savings of up to 20 percent when compared with existing launch options.